 “We also added a roof light and different doors to better frame the view of the garden.
 Basically the box stayed the same but we made the layout more symmetrical and open.”

 For this kitchen the homeowner’s wishlist also included a breakfast bar, family dining table and a desk area.
-Brian managed to incorporate all these elements into the streamlined design using materials that pulled the whole scheme together as well as fitting in with the rest of the house décor.
+Brian managed to incorporate all these elements into the streamlined design.
+He used materials that pulled the whole scheme together as well as fitting in with the rest of the décor.

-Basically, a qualified designer will open your eyes to ideas and possibilities you might not have thought of – dramatically improving how you live in your home and probably adding value to your property.
+Basically, a qualified designer will open your eyes to ideas and possibilities you might not have thought of.
+This will dramatically improve how you live in your home and probably add value to your property.

 An interior designer helps plan lighting

-As well as space planning, creating storage, adding furniture and furnishings, lighting is a key element of good interior design – a designer understands how light not only enhances our interiors but affects our moods so will take care to position a variety of lights, from overhead spots to table lamps, for maximum effect.
+As well as space planning, creating storage, adding furniture and furnishings, lighting is a key element of good interior design.
+A designer understands how light not only enhances our interiors but affects our moods.
+So they will take care to position a variety of lights, from overhead spots to table lamps, for maximum effect.

 And works with other trades

-A bonus of using an interior designer is that they will also manage your project from start to finish, liaising with other trades -such as kitchen fitters, plumbers, flooring contractors and builders – to ensure the whole process runs smoothly.
+A bonus of using an interior designer is that they will also manage your project from start to finish.
+They will liaise with other trades, such as kitchen fitters, plumbers, flooring contractors and builders.
+They will ensure the whole process runs smoothly.

 How to find the right designer for you

-To find a professionally qualified interior designer, I recommend contacting either the British Institute of Interior Design (BIID) or the Society of British and International Interior Design (SBID).
+To find a professionally qualified interior designer, I recommend contacting either the British Institute of Interior Design (BIID).
+Or, alternatively, the Society of British and International Interior Design (SBID).

-To become a member of either organisation interior designers are assessed on their qualifications, experience, skills and professional competence giving you the reassurance that they will be able to tackle your project.
+To become a member of either organisation, interior designers are assessed on their qualifications, experience, skills and professional competence.
+This should reassure you that they will be able to tackle your project.

-If you want to delve a bit deeper, I think this guide, produced by the BIID, is a helpful insight into understanding exactly what an interior designer does.
+If you want to delve a bit deeper, read this guide, produced by the BIID.
+It’s a helpful insight into understanding exactly what an interior designer does.